 Identifying the words can sometimes be tricky, but a good rule of thumb is to look for the last syllable of a word, and if the consonants match a pattern in the chart below then the word will change.

-Note: Consonant gradation does not take effect if the last consonants of the word end in -sk, -st, or -tk, for example:
+Note: Consonant gradation typically does not take effect if the syllable clusters include -sk, -sp, -st or -tk.
+For example:

 - Tasku → Taskun

 - Piispa → Piispan